billsix/programmingFromTheGroundUp/docs/source/otherlang.rst

 As you can see, it's a lot less work.

 Finally our function returns the number ``0``.
-In assembly language, we stored our return value in %eax;, but in C we just use the ``return`` command and it takes care of that for us.
+In assembly language, we stored our return value in %eax, but in C we just use the ``return`` command and it takes care of that for us.
 The return value of the ``main`` function is what is used as the exit code for the program.